So I’ve never really called myself a feminist per say, but i won’t say i haven’t been accused of it on more than one occasion.

 While that may largely have to do with my taste in music, literature, beliefs, style, etc.- i guess i’m just saying i do love me some good chick rock.

-So on that note, this is a short compilation of some of my favorite & most inspiring chick artists, in no particular order because i basically love all of their music for different reasons.
+So on that note, this is a short compilation of some of my favorite & most inspiring chick music by chick musicians, in no particular order because i basically love all of their music for different reasons.
 In a nutshell.

 Here’s the tip of the iceberg…

 I love Cat Power.
 Chan Marshall is just an amazing lyricist & musician.
 There’s something about her raw, almost bluesy voice that could make even a nursery rhyme sound deep or meaningful. she is definitely on my top 5 played artists over the passed five years or so.
 There’s something that feels sad in an almost happy way in a lot of my favorites of hers.
 I first heard her song Baby Doll on the credits after an episode of Intervention (if that’s saying anything.)

 Her father was a Blues musician and she dropped out of high school & began performing under the name Cat Power.
 When i think of Cat Power, i think of snow storms, long hours at the coffee shop, late nights with a bottle of red wine.

 Favorite Songs: The Greatest, Willie, Lived in Bars, Werewolf, Metal Heart, Speak For Me, Cross Bones Style, Empty Shell, Sea of Love (cover)

 I love Karen O. I consider this chick music even though there are dudes in her band.
 So good.
 Most of their songs are upbeat, heavier, kind of angry- but a few of them i dig have that sad undertone to them.
 Luckily i got to see this band live once, & she’s such an engaging lead singer it was amazing.
 Just like you’d expect i guess. it’s the kind of music even i could dance to probably (which is DEFINITELY saying something.)